 CASE SUMMARY

-After a federal court in North Carolina v.
-Covington (2018) ruled that two of North Carolina's 2011 legislative districts were unconstitutional racial gerrymanders, the state enacted remedial legislative districts in 2017.
-On February 21, 2018, a coalition of nonprofit organizations and North Carolinian voters filed a lawsuit against the State of North Carolina, the N.C.
-State board of Elections, and various state legislators, challenging four of the remedial legislative districts as violating the N.C.
-Constitution.
-Specifically, plaintiffs alleged that the General Assembly's changes to the four challenged districts, which were not themselves ruled to be racial gerrymanders, were not necessary to comply with the Covington court's remedial order, and therefore in changing them the General Assembly violated the N.C.
-Constitution's prohibition on mid-decade redistricting.
-The plaintiffs requested that the court issue injunctive relief barring the defendants from giving any effect to the challenged portions of the 2017 remedial legislative plans and requiring the state to enact a revised redistricting plan that restored the challenged districts to their 2011 configurations.
+North Carolina enacted remedial legislative plans in 2017 after a federal court in North Carolina v.
+Covington struck down several of their 2011 legislative districts as unconstitutional racial gerrymanders.
+On February 21, 2018, a coalition of nonprofit groups and N.C. voters filed a state lawsuit against the State of North Carolina, the State Board of Elections, and various state legislators challenging four of the remedial legislative districts, each of which was not held to be an unconstitutional racial gerrymander in Covington, as being unnecessarily changed in violation of the state constitution’s prohibition on mid-decade redistricting.
+They sought injunctive relief barring the defendants from using the challenged portions of the 2017 plans in future elections and requiring the state to enact a revised remedial plan restoring those districts to their prior configurations.

-On May 1, 2018, the plaintiffs filed a motion for summary judgment, and on November 2, 2018, the Superior Court granted the motion, finding that the changes to the challenged districts were not necessary to comply with federal law and, as a result, those districts violated the state constitution's prohibition on mid-decade redistricting.
-The court ordered the General Assembly to remedy the identified defects and enact a new legislative districts map for use in the 2020 general election by either the adjournment of their next regular session of the General Assembly, or by July 1, 2019, whichever was earlier.
+• On November 2, 2018, the Wake County Superior Court granted summary judgment for the plaintiffs on the grounds the changes to the challenged districts were not necessary to comply with the court’s decision in Covington and, therefore, those districts violated the mid-decade redistricting prohibition in the state constitution.
+The court ordered the General Assembly to enact new remedial plans remedying the identified defects for use in the 2020 election by either the end of the General Assembly’s next regular session or July 1, 2019, whichever was earlier.

 CASE LIBRARY